catarinaacsilva/gitlab/README.md

-# Deploy GitLab in a Docker swarm
+# GitLab Scaling High Availability

+In this repository you can see a simple and initial deploy of GitLab on docker-compose.
+The main idea was to deploy on swarm cluster.

 You can easily configure and deploy your Docker-based GitLab installation in a swarm cluster.